GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <h4>Use the "main" to construct all the objects at once</h4>
     <p>
         In general, preferer to construct everything from the begining.
-Objects that are composed my other objects will construct them beforehand and are going to be read to be used.
-To separate the construction from the runtime logic use the main to instantiate all objects the system/application needs to run.
+Objects that are composed by other objects will construct them beforehand and are going to be read to be used.
+To separate the construction from the runtime logic use the main to instantiate all objects and perform more general configurations the system/application needs to run.
     </p>
     <p>
-        Basically the main will be at the top and "know every one" but the application won't.
+        Basically the main will be at the top and "know everyone" but the application won't.
         The objects of the application will not know that the main exists.
 They will act as if everything is up and running and ready to go.
     </p>